Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 MARKET SUMMARY:

-cents lower; wheat futures are flat to 3 cents lower.
-The U.S. stock market is
+cents higher; wheat futures are narrowly mixed.
+The U.S. stock market is firmer

-mixed with the S&P unchanged.
-The U.S. Dollar Index is 25 points higher.
-The
+with the S&P 27 higher.
+The U.S. Dollar Index is 15 points lower.
+The interest

-interest rate products are weaker.
-Energy trade is weaker with crude off .50
+rate products are weaker.
+Energy trade is mostly higher with crude up .60 and

 CORN:

-Corn futures are narrowly mixed in quiet midday action as we continue to
+Corn futures are narrowly mixed in quiet trade at midday as we head into

 SOYBEANS:

-early part of the fieldwork season.
-On the November chart, resistance is the
+exports continuing to flow out.
+On the November chart, resistance is the 20-day

 WHEAT: